flpr0fkwindows/a-flipper-zero-basusb-code/README.md

 ──────────────────────────────

-✅ The payload is now ready to use!
+The payload is now ready to use

-✨ Fully customizable
+Fully customizable

-💡 For edits or custom versions → recommended to use Grok
+For edits or custom versions → recommended to use Grok

 <img width="809" height="477" alt="Screenshot 2026-09-25 141221" src="https://github.com/user-attachments/assets/6d6b58a1-0e03-4479-bfd9-b6b13637ce36" />